turutupa/cosmo/README.md

 - [Screenshots](#screenshots)
 - [Video](#video)

-`CosmoFlow` provides a fast and interactive way to explore node/edge data structures directly in your terminal.
+`Cosmo` provides a fast and interactive way to explore node/edge data structures directly in your terminal.
 Whether you point it at a JSON/YAML file or use it programmatically, you can smoothly navigate large hierarchies and general graphs.

 <img src="images/preview.png" alt="example" />